 The Astronaut Scholarship Foundation’s (ASF) award is for outstanding students who exhibit motivation, imagination, and exceptional performance in the fields of engineering and natural or applied sciences at one of the twenty-seven educational institutions with which the Foundation has agreements.
 The award is for $10,000.

 It is the desire of ASF that the students nominated for Astronaut Scholarships be highly motivated, focused in their scientific objectives and possessed of intellectual daring.
 ASF recognizes that these special students may be so involved, they excel in science and engineering although they may be somewhat less successful in general studies courses.

 Because the junior and senior years are critical times of professional maturation, ASF restricts its awards to students enrolled at those levels.
 Thus, it is possible to nominate a currently enrolled sophomore for the award for their junior year.
 Further, if progress is satisfactory as indicated by official grade reports, and a renewal application, the award may be renewed for that student until the degree sought at the time of application is completed (up to two years).
 Although ASF wishes to make it clear that the award will be made primarily on the basis of merit, financial need may be considered.

 The University of Texas at Austin has been selected to be one of the twenty-seven institutions eligible to submit undergraduate student nominations for the $10,000 Astronaut Scholarship.
 Other institutions included are Georgia Tech, North Carolina State, Penn State, Purdue, Texas A&M, Michigan, Minnesota, South Carolina, Virginia, and Washington.

 The Foundation is soliciting nominations from the sciences, mathematics, and engineering, so students in the Cockrell School of Engineering and the College of Natural Sciences are eligible to receive these scholarships.

-Procedures for nominating students for next selection period, AY 2014-2015 are as follows:
+Procedures for nominating students for next selection period, academic year 2015-2016 are as follows:

 - Students are nominated only by the Engineering or Natural Sciences faculty (see Instructions to Faculty) using the Nomination Form;